Quantum-Optics-LKB/xp2nlse-ml/README.md

     - **R² Score**: Evaluates the accuracy of predictions for `n2`, `Isat`, and `alpha`.

 - **Optimization and Early Stopping**
   - The learning rate is adjusted based on validation loss trends along with the batch size.
   - Training halts early if validation loss does not improve for a specified number of epochs (patience).

 - **Checkpointing**
   - Saves the model’s state, optimizer settings, and training progress periodically.
   - The best-performing model (based on validation loss) is saved.

 During training, on the spot modifications are applied to help the model generalize.

 ### Data Augmentation Techniques

-To enhance the robustness and generalizability of the model, the following augmentations are applied during training:
+To enhance the robustness and generalizability of the model, the following augmentations are applied during training.
+Some of the augmentations are made using the [Kornia](https://kornia.github.io/) library.

 1. **Density Augmentation**:
     - **Random Elastic Transformations**: